 I have greenhouses, hammocks, a rooftop with a view, dogs, nature, Organic food, Chickens and fresh eggs and more.

-I am starting to create value added products to sell in stores like berry juice, preserves, etc. I also sell my produce wholesale such as Limes, Banana, and Papaya to a middleman.
+I am starting to create value-added products to sell in stores like berry juice, preserves, etc. I also sell my produce wholesale such as Limes, Banana, and Papaya to a middleman.

 Like most small farmers, I have a freelance job.
 So you will not see me do farming 100% of the time.
 I spend about half my time in Bangkok, either taking produces to the customers or farmer markets, or spend some time with my family.
 There are 2 live-in staffs who maintain and do all the heavy machinery on the farm.
 So you will not be left alone nor work alone.

-Mo: Returning to farm. and reach the farm about noon
+Wed: Returning to farm. and reach the farm about noon

-Tu, We: Farm life
+Th, Fri: Farm life

-Fr, Sa, Su: Bangkok life
+Sun-Tue: Bangkok life

 Please help me communicate better with you and include the following on top of your message.